chen-bowen/Self_Driving_Car/2. Advanced_Lane_Detection/README.md

     <img src="output_images/gradient_filter.jpg" width="800" height="500">
 </p>

 The color filters and gradient filters will be combined with a logical or gate to pick up as much lane information as possible.
-The relevant module for building this gradient filter is in `filters.py`
+The relevant module for building this gradient filter is in `filters.py`, returning the respective filtered binary image array.

 ### Camera Calibration and Image Undistortion